ElliotNB/observable-slim/README.md

 *A small, dependency-free library that watches deep changes in plain JavaScript objects/arrays and tells you exactly what changed.*

-> Observable Slim mirrors JavaScript objects and arrays using ES2015 Proxy, letting you observe deeply nested changes with clear notifications using dotted paths and RFC-6901 JSON Pointers.
-It safely handles circular references, ensures fast O(1) performance through WeakMap/WeakSet identity tables, and keeps paths accurate even when arrays reorder.
-You can send updates immediately or batch them for smoother UI rendering.
-It also efficiently manages proxies, lets you pause or validate updates, and cleans up memory safely when data is removed.
-Lightweight (~6 KB minified), dependency-free, and memory-safe, it's well-suited for UI data binding, state management, audit trails, debugging tools, telemetry/profiling, or collaborative editing using CRDT or OT algorithms.
+Observable Slim mirrors JavaScript objects and arrays using ES2015 Proxy, letting you observe deeply nested changes with clear notifications using dotted paths and RFC-6901 JSON Pointers.
+Engineered for performance, it features **linear O(N) initialization** and lazy path generation, allowing it to scale efficiently even on deep state trees.
+It safely handles circular references, ensures fast **O(1) lookups** via WeakMap identity tables, and keeps paths accurate even when arrays reorder.
+You can batch updates for smoother UI rendering, pause/resume observers, and rely on automatic garbage collection for removed data.
+Lightweight (~6 KB minified), dependency-free, and memory-safe.

 ## Table of Contents